top of page

 The Good of early communitarian Christianity became a Catholic Good of rules and dogmas, then a Muslim Good of unthinking submission, then a Protestant Good of self-loathing, then a Marxist Good of class struggle, and a Leninist Good of world revolution.
 So many Goods, each professing to be, finally, the one authentic version to take us to the promised land, and yet all ended up intolerant and willing to commit atrocities.
 In the end, they only ended up making another damn facsimile of all that came before but this time on an industrial scale.

-And so it goes, always, the human tendency to take an idea and universalize it, to create one overarching worldview to cover every contingency before then imposing it on the world by sword or rifle.
+And so it always goes, the human tendency to take an idea and universalize it, to create one overarching worldview to cover every contingency before imposing it on the world by sword or rifle.
 Yet, force is not always needed.
 Many enslave themselves without a second thought.
-People want simpler answers to what Grossman referred to as “the mire of life.”
+People want more straightforward answers to what Grossman called "the mire of life."

 It wasn't just religion either, but philosophy and ideology that sought to define and then impose ideas of the Good.
 Marx, Lenin, and even Hitler himself acted on radically different definitions of what was good for society.
 Ikonnikov wants to tell us that everything he'd seen, the death, famine, purges, and genocide, were all done in the name of some greater Good.